Breakfast at Oliver’s Bistro

-We had enjoyed our breakfast at Oliver’s Bistro the day before so much that we returned.
+We had enjoyed our breakfast at Oliver’s Bistro, opposite our hotel, the day before so much that we returned.
 We were early again and able to grab seats on the terrace out front.
 We had a relaxing time, before getting back onto our bikes.
 Jerome built more vehicles with his selection of Lego bricks, this time he used his own imagination with a challenge to build a fast boat rather than building to plan, and this kept him busy during breakfast.

 Our destination was to cycle all the way up to North Beach.
 However, instead of taking the obvious route along Collins Avenue or the board walk which goes most of the way along the back of the beach we headed North along Alton Road.
 Alton road is one of the major roads that connects South Beach with the North, and therefore it can be quite busy, especially during rush hour.
 Jerome cycled most of the time on the pavement, for safety, while Chris and I took the road or pavement depending on the amount of people on the sidewalk.